 When you are in the business of hiring people, quotes can be a good way to not lose sight of the big picture.
 Your company depends on people.
 Below are the 5 Best Hiring Quotes to help you hire the right people to grow your business.

 5. “You need to have a collaborative hiring process.”

 - Said Steve Jobs in the Steve Jobs Book

 Since people work collaboratively, why wouldn’t the hiring process be collaborative?
 Steve Jobs went on to explain the hiring practice at Apple, “When we hire someone, even if they are going to be in marketing, I will have them talk to the design folks and the engineers.”
 In a team, you will have to work with people with different skill sets.
 How well a team works together can be more indicative to company success than just the aggregation of employee skills.
-At SmartRecuiters, we offer free and unlimited users so that all relevant employees can give input on perspective employees.

 4. “Never hire someone who knows less than you do about what he’s hired to do.”